munificent/craftinginterpreters/book/closures.md

 We don't need to change how `OP_GET_UPVALUE` and `OP_SET_UPVALUE` are interpreted at all.
 That keeps them simple, which in turn keeps them fast.
-We do need to add the new field to ObjUpvalue, though:
+We do need to add the new field to ObjUpvalue, though.

 ^code closed-field (1 before, 1 after)

-And we should zero it out when we create an ObjUpvalue so there's no uninitialized memory floating around:
+And we should zero it out when we create an ObjUpvalue so there's no uninitialized memory floating around.

 ^code init-closed (1 before, 1 after)